Skip to Content

 Driving in Hot Conditions

-With summer just around the corner and the weather starting to pick up, it’s time to start thinking about driving in the heat!
-When the weather is nice there’s nothing better than getting to a nice beach or going for a cruise, music playing, and vibes are on point!
+It’s summer and the sun is shining (well, at least it should be), which means it’s time to start thinking about how to drive safely in the heat.
+When the weather’s nice there’s nothing better than getting to a nice beach or going for a cruise, music playing, and vibes are on point.

-From ‘appropriate’ clothing to selecting the right routes, here are some of the best ways to drive as comfortably as possible in the blazing sun!
+From sunglasses to selecting the right routes, here are some of the best ways to drive as comfortably as possible in the blazing sun.

-Sunglasses..
-There are a few questions surrounding this topic at the moment, are you allowed to wear them?
-Am I going to get fined if I wear them?
-Well good news, there is actually a way to tell, if your glasses allow 80-100% light transmission then you should be ok wearing them.
+There are a few questions surrounding this topic.
+Are you allowed to wear them?
+Will you be fined if you wear them?
+The good news is that there’s actually a way to tell – if your glasses allow 80-100% light transmission then you should be OK wearing them.

-No.. the simple answer to the question “is it illegal to drive in flip flops or sandals?”
-However, just because it isn’t illegal that doesn’t mean it’s appropriate or safe.
+The simple answer is no. However, just because it isn’t illegal that doesn’t mean it’s appropriate or safe.

-When driving in either flip flops, sandals, or barefoot make sure that it doesn’t hinder you ability to drive and that you’re still able to operate the pedals properly.
+When driving in either flip flops, sandals, or barefoot make sure that it doesn’t hinder your ability to drive and that you’re still able to operate the pedals properly.

 Tips to plan a journey

-Plan your journeys ahead!
-Meaning, if you know you’re going to be driving long distances in the heat, perhaps look at your route and see if there’s anywhere you can pull over and either get a few minutes in the shade, or even somewhere to buy a nice cold drink.
-Granted most cars have air con and you’re able to roll the windows down, but just being in the sun can drain you so stay alert!
+Plan ahead!
+If you know you’re going to be driving long distances in the heat, perhaps look at your route and see if there’s anywhere you can pull over and either get a few minutes in the shade, or even somewhere to buy a nice cold drink.
+Granted most cars have air con and you’re able to roll the windows down, but just being in the sun can be exhausting, so stay alert.

 Car maintenance